| | | |

 You can find Lemolo Falls by turning onto Road 2610 from milepost 72.8, then it’s a little over five miles to Lemolo Lodge.
 Cross over a dam, then bear left at the fork in the road.
 In another half mile, turn left across the wooden bridge and you will find parking at the trailhead.

 This is the last stop on our journey before the road heads south toward Crater Lake.
 Diamond Lake is a stunning alpine lake and a resort unto itself, with amazing views of Mt.
 Theilson and Mt.
 Bailey.
-There is camping, trail hiking, and a great view of Clearwater Falls.
+There is camping, trail hiking, and a great view of Clearwater Falls (mentioned above).
 Its cold, clear waters cascade down over moss-covered rocks.

 You can’t get more Oregon than that.

 Idleyld Lodge.
-With escape rooms and murder mystery dinners, this is a great place to rest after a long day of exploring, while still being entertained.
-The accommodation is a B&B, serving scrumptious breakfast, and basic but roomy rooms.
+With escape rooms and murder mystery dinners, this is a great place to rest after a long day of exploring while still being entertained.
+The accommodation is a B&B, serving scrumptious breakfast, and basic but large rooms.

-Lemolo Lake Resort A wonderful lodge to stay at if you will also be visiting Crater Lake.
+Lemolo Lake Resort.
+A wonderful resort to stay at if you will also be visiting Crater Lake.
 There are RV sites, tents sites, and cabins available.

 Also, if you are staying in Eugene, this road trip makes for a good day trip of waterfall hikes near Eugene, Oregon.
 So, if you find yourself in southern Oregon for any reason, do make it a point to drive this historic and very scenic highway!